Cruachan Power Station: History

 Cruachan was one of the first reversible pumped-storage systems, where the same turbines are used as both pumps and generators.
-Previous pumped-storage systems used separate pumps with a network of pipes to return water to the upper reservoir, making them much more expensive to build than conventional hydroelectric systems.
-Cruachan is predated by the smaller 232 MW Lünerseewerk (de) of 1958 and the 360 MW Ffestiniog Power Station of 1963.
-It is one of four pumped storage schemes in the UK.
+Previous pumped-storage systems used separate pumps with a network of pipes to return water to the upper reservoir, making them more expensive to build than conventional hydroelectric systems.
+Cruachan is pre-dated by the smaller 232 MW Lünerseewerk (de) (Austria, 1958) and the 360 MW Ffestiniog Power Station (Wales, 1963).
+It is one of four pumped storage schemes in the United Kingdom.

-Its construction was linked to that of Hunterston A nuclear power station, to store surplus night-time nuclear generated electrical energy.
+Its construction was linked to that of Hunterston A nuclear power station, to store surplus night-time nuclear-generated electrical energy.
 The power station was originally operated by the North of Scotland Hydro-Electric Board, before being transferred to the South of Scotland Electricity Board.
-It was owned by Scottish Power from the privatisation of Britain's electricity industry in 1990 until Drax Group purchased it along with other Scottish Power assets on 1 January 2019.
+It was owned by ScottishPower from the privatisation of Britain's electricity industry in 1990 until Drax Group purchased it along with other ScottishPower assets on 1 January 2019.

 Maintenance of the penstocks, which formerly required them to be drained, is now done using a remotely operated underwater vehicle.

-To commemorate the 50th anniversary of the station's opening, a 2015 BBC radio documentary "Inside the Rock" covered the history of construction.
+To commemorate the 50th anniversary of the station's opening, a 2015 BBC radio documentary Inside the Rock described its construction.

-In June 2021, Drax applied to build a further 600 MW pumped storage capacity using the same reservoir, to a combined 1 GW for 7 hours of storage.
-Several financing modes are possible.

 Design

-The Cruachan station temporarily stores energy at times of low demand, and releases it at times of high demand, when electricity prices are higher, reducing the maximum power that must be provided by power stations.
-It is also used to cope with sudden surges in the demand for electricity, such as at the end of television programmes.
+The Cruachan station temporarily stores energy at times of low demand, and releases it at times of high demand, when electricity prices are higher, reducing the maximum power that must be provided by other power stations.
+It is also used to cope with sudden surges in the demand for electricity, such as at the end of popular television programmes.
 Despite the use of some rainwater, Cruachan is not a net generator of electricity: it uses more energy for pumping water and spinning its turbines than it generates.

-Water is pumped from Loch Awe to the upper reservoir, 396 m above, during periods of low energy use (such as at night), and then released during the day.
+Water is pumped from Loch Awe to the upper reservoir, 396 m above, during periods of low energy use (most often at night), and then released when needed.
 The upper reservoir also receives rainwater, supplemented by a network of 19 km of tunnels.
 Around 10% of the energy from the station is generated from rainwater; the rest is from the water pumped up from Loch Awe.